kirelos/kill-script/README.md

 # kill-script

-This script will kill any process gets over than 500% of cpu percentage.
+This script will kill any process gets over than 500% of cpu percentage (You can change the percentage).

 # Installation Steps